AtharvaM7/atharvam7.github.io/linearalg.md

 1. Commit from vim.
 That did not work.
 2. Trying to pull (from the terminal) hence this commit from the website.
+3. Pull worked.
+This edit is from pc.
+4. Back to commit from vim.